KarmaComputing/server-bootstrap/deploy/alpine-mirror/README.md

 # How to Use

-- Adjust `./synchroniser/crontab` for desired schedule of synchronising
+- Adjust `synchroniser/crontab` for desired schedule of synchronising
-- Adjust `./synchroniser/mirror.sh` for which repos to exclude, etc.
+- Adjust `synchroniser/mirror.sh` for which repos to exclude, etc.
-- Image has to be re-built whenever `crontab` or `mirror.sh` are changed
+- The container image must be re-built when `crontab` or `mirror.sh` are changed
-- Run by `podman compose up` or `docker compose up`
+- Run by `<podman|docker> compose up`

 # Notes